 IBJI’s rheumatology experts are trained to utilize cutting-edge technology to accurately diagnose your source of rheumatic or autoimmune pain.
 Our doctors will apply the necessary pain management techniques after examinations via various means of diagnostic imaging.
 These precautions are taken so the correct treatment will be applied to your condition to ensure a full recovery.

 The best approach towards recovery is early treatment.
 The Illinois Bone and Joint Institute understands that all pain has the potential to materialize into something more serious.
 IBJI has appointments readily available to meet with our rheumatologists and discuss your symptoms and potential treatment route.
-Contact an IBJI location near you and consult our Illinois based rheumatology services for a solution today.
+Contact an IBJI location near you and consult with our rheumatology services for a solution today.
+For more information on rheumatology conditions, click on the links in the “Conditions Treated by Rheumatology” tab below.

 The following examples are the types of pain management treatments a rheumatologist may use to treat a patient: